For more information consult the Canadian Tuberculosis Standards, 8th edition, Chapter 7: Extra – pulmonary tuberculosis.

 Client is from or has spent time with populations with higher rates of TB:

-- Individuals from countries with high rates of TB (WHO map)
+- Individuals from countries with high rates of TB (new WHO incidence maps 2021)

 - Indigenous Canadians from communities with high rates of TB